-- through supervision by established national or international experts in the student's field, the course will: - provide an in-depth and advance knowledge of the student's research that will be 'at, or informed by, the forefront of an academic or professional discipline' ('FHEQ Descriptors') - enable students both to conduct a research project and undertake training in those research methods or approaches pertinent to Design.
-This includes foregrounding contemporary issues e.g. how digital tools can extend research techniques in Design and, potentially, enhance modes of enquiry or practice - o nurture students to be critical and original thinkers, autonomous, independent learners, and self-reflexive researchers, writers or practitioners - combined methods of teaching and learning and a diverse assessment strategy.
+- through supervision by established national or international experts in the student's field, the course will: - provide an in-depth and advance knowledge of the student's research that will be 'at, or informed by, the forefront of an academic or professional discipline' ('FHEQ Descriptors') - enable students both to conduct a research project and undertake training in those research methods or approaches pertinent to History.
+This includes foregrounding contemporary issues e.g. how digital tools can extend 'research methods' in History and, potentially, enhance its modes of enquiry. - o nurture students to be critical and original thinkers, autonomous, independent learners, and self-reflexive researchers and writers - combined methods of teaching and learning and a diverse assessment strategy.
 Assessment 'specific to the individual' and that 'requires a dissertation or research project' will be preceded by taught content modules that will include research methods training. - embedding a clear, potential line of development from undergraduate study to an academic career.
-This conforms to the description that 'Research master's degrees usually aim to prepare students for the next stage in a research career, whether pursuing a further research programme or entering research-based employment' (QAA 'Masters Characteristics Statement') - graduates of Master's courses with professional or practice elements will be able to apply research and critical perspectives to professional situations and/or creative practice (see 'Characteristics Statement') - 180 credits
+This conforms to the description that 'Research master's degrees usually aim to prepare students for the next stage in a research career, whether pursuing a further research programme or entering research-based employment' (QAA 'Masters Characteristics Statement') - 180 credits